 - Must be a Registered Student Organization

-- Require officers (student leaders) to live in the property – this number may vary based on the size of the organization.
+- Require officers (student leaders) to live on the property – this number may vary based on the organization's size.

 - Open to moving in non-member Cornell student residents if capacity is needed